Alvearie/de-identification/docs/masking-providers.md

 >   offset must be greater or equal to zero (0, first position in the data value)
 >   and less than the end offset, when an end offset is specified.
 The value
 >   outside the start and end offsets can be either maintained or deleted.
 To
->   specify the behavior of the algorithm in the case of invalid offsets, use
+>   specify the behaviour of the algorithm in the case of invalid offsets, use
 >   the configuration options.

 | **Option name**                   | **Type** | **Description**                                                                                                                                                                                          | **Default value** |